dojo/docs/quickstart/writingWidgets.rst

     <span data-dojo-type="MyFirstBehavioralWidget">hi</span>

-This is merely creating a javascript object (of type MyFirstBehavioralWidget) associated with the <span> in the original markup.
+This is merely creating a JavaScript object (of type MyFirstBehavioralWidget) associated with the <span> in the original markup.
 You would create a postCreate() method referencing this.domNode that did connections, etc. to do something interesting w/that DOM node.

 This kind of behavioral widget is useful in some cases, but it has severe limitations, namely that the widget user must supply a DOM tree.
 Normally, widgets create their own DOM tree, replacing a simple <span> or <button> node with a complex DOM tree.
 Note that sometimes, if the user just calls